bereket-tadesse/Bidding-System-Project/README.md

 - Contractor.java: This file defines the Contractor class, which represents a contractor participating in the bidding process.
 It includes details about the contractor, such as their name, contact information, and possibly their past bid history.

 - Date.java: This file likely defines the Date class, which could be used to handle date-related operations within the project.
 It may include methods for parsing, formatting, and comparing dates.

+## To use and contribute to this project, follow these steps:

+Clone the repository to your local machine using Git.

+git clone <repository_url>